gurrenm3/x86_x64-Assembly-VSCode-Template/README.md

 4. **Configure Build Script (If Necessary)**:

    The build script `build.ps1` automatically locates the necessary paths for building your project.
-However, if your installation paths differ from the defaults, you may need to adjust the user-defined paths at the top of `build.ps1`:
+However, if your installation paths differ from the defaults, or if you want to switch between x86 and x64 assembly, you may need to adjust the variables at the top of `build.ps1`:

    - **User-Defined Paths in `build.ps1`**: